mikenguyen13/data_analysis/_book/21-ANOVA.md

 ## Completely Randomized Design (CRD)

 Treatment factor A with $a\ge2$ treatments levels.
-Experimental units are randomly assinged to each treatment.
-The number of experiemntal units in each group can be
+Experimental units are randomly assigned to each treatment.
+The number of experimental units in each group can be

 -   equal (balanced): n
 -   unequal (unbalanced): $n_i$ for the i-th group (i = 1,...,a).